PufferFinance/pufETH/docs/PufferVaultV2.md

 * `uint256 lidoLockedETH`: The amount of ETH the Puffer Protocol has locked inside of Lido
 * `uint256 eigenLayerPendingWithdrawalSharesAmount`: The amount of stETH shares the Puffer vault has pending for withdrawal from EigenLayer
 * `bool isLidoWithdrawal`: Deprecated from PufferVault version 1
-* `EnumerableSet.UintSet lidoWithdrawals`: Tracks the withdrawal request IDs from Lido
+* `EnumerableSet.UintSet lidoWithdrawals`: Deprecated from PufferVault version 1
 * `EnumerableSet.Bytes32Set eigenLayerWithdrawals`: Tracks withdrawalRoots from EigenLayer withdrawals
 * `EnumerableMap.UintToUintMap lidoWithdrawalAmounts`: Tracks the amounts of corresponding to each Lido withdrawal
 * `uint96 dailyAssetsWithdrawalLimit`: The maximum assets (wETH) that can be withdrawn from the vault per day
 * `uint96 assetsWithdrawnToday`: The amount of assets (wETH) that has been withdrawn today
 * `uint64 lastWithdrawalDay`: Tracks when the day ends to reset `assetsWithdrawnToday`
+* `uint256 exitFeeBasisPoints`: Penalty when withdrawing to mitigate oracle sandwich attacks

 #### PufferVaultV2
 * `IWETH internal immutable _WETH`: Address of wrapped ETH contract (wETH)